At Manorfield we follow the DfE guidelines on communication with parents:

 As daily communication is with the resident parent, we also ensure that the non-resident parents receive the mid-year and annual reports and are offered the chance to attend parents evening appointments or arrange a phone call.
 They will also automatically receive concert tickets, invites to star of the week and class assemblies.
 On the admission form there are also options to request additional copies of: regular newsletters; letters (e.g. clubs and trips); consent letters (e.g. those in addition to trips, visits and clubs e.g. NHS).
 To ensure all parents have access to Newsletters these are also saved on the school website.
 Please ensure the information is correct on the admissions form if duplicate information is required.

 Paper letters - These will be sent for the attention of Parent/Carers via the Class Teacher.
-We currently send reports in paper format, however we are looking at a more environmentally friendly way of doing this.

 Class Dojo - this is an app based communication system that provides information on behaviour for your child (green, yellow, red and privilege cards) as well as sharing class specific information through the class story e.g. details regarding class assembly.
 There is also a Whole School story option where whole school events can be shared e.g. cake sale.
 There are settings on the app and on mobile phones to set push notifications for the app so that parents are aware when something has been added.